 Before we go too far, let’s begin by making it clear what we mean by “animation” and “animation with 3D graphics.”

 This video clip, made up on some highlights from Convergence Training eLearning courses, should help make it clear.

 Now that you’ve got the general idea, let’s take a look at a few specific examples and benefits that the use of animation and 3D animation provides.

 (The images in the safety training highlight video above and the samples from specific safety training courses below are all from our collection of online health and safety training courses.)

 Illustrating Things That Are Too Dangerous to Film or Demonstrate in Real Life

 Animation allows you to create a video that shows something that would be too dangerous to film or watch in real life.

-For example, watch the short sample of the Compressed Gas Cylinder Safety eLearning course below.
+For example, watch the short sample of the online Compressed Gas Cylinder Safety training course below.

 Obviously, you wouldn’t want to shoot a cylinder of compressed gas through a wall or ceiling like this animated video shows.
 But showing it IS an effective way to demonstrate the dangers of these cylinders.

 Another thing you can do with animated videos and 3D graphics that you can’t do with a normal video is show something that would ordinarily by hidden from view (and from a camera) in real life.
 As an example, check the online Metal on Metal safety training course sample below.